Tier 1 Simple UTI Service

 The service is only available for the treatment of un-complicated urinary tract infection (UTI) in adult females.
 Only medicines specified in the PGDs may be supplied following the correct protocols and only in the pharmacies who have signed up to the service.

-The 2020 service spec is written with a general PGD Service spec at the beginning and then individual specs for the UTI service and the new acute bacterial conjunctivitis service.
+The 2022 service spec is written with a general PGD Service spec at the beginning and then individual specs for the UTI service and the Acute Bacterial Conjunctivitis (ABC) service.
 This means that pharmacies can sign up to one or both of these PGD services.

 In order to provide the service, the signed SLA should be returned to the relevant NHSE&I email for East at email@example.com or for West at firstname.lastname@example.org

-2020 PGDs – same PGDs for Staffordshire and Shropshire
+PGDs – same PGDs for NHSE&I Midlands Region

 All pharmacists delivering the service should be familiar with and sign the PGD.